Gimbal360: Canonicalizing Planar Diffusion for Spherical Panorama Completion: Gimbal360

 \subsection{Topologically Equivariant Generation}

-Having successfully mapped the perspective features into the Canonical Viewing Space $\mathcal{C}$, the remaining challenge is to synthesize the outpainted panorama without introducing spatial discontinuities.
-As identified in \cref{sec:domain_gaps}, standard generative pipelines implicitly assume a bounded Euclidean ($\mathbb{R}^2$) plane.
-Specifically, the zero-padding operations in standard VAE latent compression inject artificial boundary conditions at the left and right edges of the latent grid.
-This mathematically severs the continuous $S^1$ periodic manifold, manifesting as visible high-frequency seams in the generated output.
+Having anchored the input features into $\mathcal{C}$, the remaining challenge is to synthesize the panorama without severing its periodic boundary.
+We enforce topological equivariance across both the compression and generation stages.

-To natively synthesize a seamless omnidirectional environment, we explicitly enforce Topological Equivariance across both the compression and generation stages of our framework.

-\paragraph{\textbf{Circular Latent Encoding.}} We eliminate the Euclidean boundary assumption at the foundational spatial compression stage.
-We replace all horizontal zero-padding operations within the pre-trained Variational Autoencoder (VAE) encoder and decoder with circular padding.
-This topological structural modification ensures that the convolutional receptive fields naturally wrap around the azimuthal boundary.
+\paragraph{Circular Latent Encoding.} We remove the artificial boundary at the compression stage without modifying the pre-trained VAE.
+Before encoding, the input is circularly pre-padded along the azimuthal axis, and the resulting latent is cropped back to its nominal extent afterwards.
+The convolutional receptive fields therefore wrap around the boundary while the frozen autoencoder weights and functionality remain untouched.

-\paragraph{\textbf{Siamese Shift-Equivariant Generation.}} While circular encoding provides the structural pathway for continuous feature propagation, the network must be explicitly penalized for boundary-inconsistent generative logic.
-To formally guarantee $S^1$ continuity, we introduce a Siamese shift-equivariance training objective.
-Let $\text{Roll}_\delta(\cdot)$ denote a circular shift operator that translates a latent tensor horizontally across the azimuthal axis by a random spatial offset $\delta \in (0, W)$.

-During training, we perform two parallel noise prediction passes.
-The first pass processes the standard canonical inputs:
+\paragraph{Siamese Shift-Equivariant Generation.} Circular encoding provides the structural pathway for continuous feature propagation, but the generator must also be penalized for boundary-inconsistent predictions.
+Let $\mathrm{Roll}_\delta(\cdot)$ denote a circular shift along the azimuthal axis by a random offset $\delta$.
+During training we perform two parallel prediction passes,